There are founders who've won but can't stop playing.

 Nobody is keeping score.

-Here's the thing most people get wrong about games: the point of winning isn't to keep winning.
+Most people get this about games wrong: the point of winning isn't to keep winning.
 The point of winning is to be done.
 You beat the level.
 You unlock the next one.
 You don't replay the same boss fight forever just because you were good at it.

 James Carse wrote about this distinction in Finite and Infinite Games: "A finite game is played for the purpose of winning, an infinite game for the purpose of continuing the play."
 Wealth-building is a finite game.
 You play it to win, which means you play it to finish.
 Life is the infinite game.
 The only way to lose is to forget you're playing it.

 Most founders confuse the two.
-They treat the finite game like it's infinite.
+They treat the finite game as if it were infinite.
 They keep accumulating past the point of utility because the scoreboard has become their identity.

-- Games exist whether you opt in or not: If you don't understand the rules, they still apply.
-If you refuse to play, you lose by default.
+- Games exist whether you opt in or not: If you don't understand the rules, they still apply

-- Hedonic adaptation is permanent: The boost from any win is temporary.
-This is why founders worth $50M+ still let portfolio swings dictate their mood.
+- Hedonic adaptation is permanent: The boost from any win is temporary, but the treadmill never stops

-- The real test: Can you walk away from good opportunities—not just bad ones—without anxiety?
-If not, the game still owns you.
+- The real test: Can you walk away from good opportunities, not just bad ones, without anxiety?

 You're Already Playing